Shiphero/shbin/README.md

 `shbin` turns a Github repo in a pastebin.

-It's tiny command line tool to upload snippets, notebooks, images or any other file easily to a repository that works as your internal Pastebin, returning the url to share it with your team.
+It's a tiny command line tool to upload snippets, notebooks, images or any other file easily to a repository that works as your internal Pastebin, returning the url to share it with your team.
+If possible, that url is automatically copied to the clipboard.

 # Why?